Private Letter Ruling

 Section 2001(a) imposes a tax on the transfer of the taxable estate of every decedent who is a citizen or resident of the United States.

-Information, affidavits, and representations submitted on behalf of Decedent's estate explain the circumstances that resulted in the failure to timely file a valid election.
-Based solely on the information submitted and the representations made, we conclude that the requirements of §§ 301.9100-1 and 301.9100-3 have been satisfied.
-Therefore, we grant an extension of time of 120 days from the date of this letter in which to make the portability election.
-The election should be made by filing a complete and properly prepared Form 706 and a copy of this letter, within 120 days from the date of this letter, with the Kansas City Service Center, at the following address: Department of the Treasury, Internal Revenue Service Center, Kansas City, MO 64999.
-For purposes of electing portability, a Form 706 filed by Decedent's estate within 120 days from the date of this letter will be considered to be timely filed.
+Based on the facts submitted and the representations made, we conclude that the requirements of § 301.9100-3 have been satisfied.
+Therefore, Decedent's estate is granted an extension of time of 120 days from the date of this letter to make a QTIP election with respect to all property allocated to Trust M. The election should be made by filing a complete and properly prepared supplemental Form 706 and a copy of this letter, within 120 days from the date of this letter, with the Service Center at the following address: Department of the Treasury, Internal Revenue Service, Stop 824G, 7940 Kentucky Drive, Florence, KY 41042-2915.

 This ruling is directed only to the Taxpayer requesting it.
 Section 6110(k)(3) provides that it may not be used or cited as precedent.